-WHAT IS HYDE PURE HYDROQUINONE 3% CREAM
+WHAT IS PURE HYDROQUINONE 3% CREAM

 Hyde Hydroquinone 3% Cream by reputable brand Menarini consist of high-quality Hydroquinone Monohydrate 3% which is used flawlessly in dermatology for flawless skin hyperpigmentation treatment, dark skin patches, melasma, and other skin discolorations.
-Hydroquinone 3% is an ingredient found in many skin-lightening products marketed to women for purposes of reducing age spots, melasma, freckles and other types of hyperpigmentation.
-In 2006, the U.S. Food and Drug Administration (FDA) proposed a rule that hydroquinone be considered “generally recognized as safe and effective,” or GRASE.
+Hydroquinone 3% is an ingredient found in many skin-lightening products marketed to women for purposes of reducing age spots, melasma, freckles, and other types of hyperpigmentation.
+In 2006, the U.S. Food and Drug Administration (FDA) proposed a rule that hydroquinone is considered “generally recognized as safe and effective,” or GRASE.
 Depending on the concentration of hydroquinone in your skin lightener, you may get sufficient results; however, there are known side effects you should be aware of when using a hydroquinone-based bleaching cream.

 The term skin hyperpigmentation refers to the dark, discolored patches of skin that occur when melanin is overproduced.
-Reasons for this overproduction include sun exposure, skin damage, hormones and certain medications.
+Reasons for this overproduction include sun exposure, skin damage, hormones, and certain medications.
 The condition is typically harmless, though its appearance on prominent areas of the body – such as the face, can affect your self-esteem.
 Fortunately, there are several fade creams like Hyde 3% Hydroquinone intended for melasma recovery.
 Consult a professional dermatologist to determine one that is suitable for you.

 When used in skin-lightening creams and similar products, hydroquinone 3% inhibits the production of melanin, the pigment that gives your skin its color.
 Cosmetic skin-lightening products containing hydroquinone often have a strident scent reminiscent of bleach, and in fact, they are often referred to as “bleaching creams.”

 Skin irritation: A common effect associated with hydroquinone 3% is skin irritation.
-It should not be used on skin that is dry, chapped, sunburned or already irritated, nor should it be applied to an open wound.
-Irritation can be reduced by avoiding the use of harsh cleansing agents, such as soaps and shampoos, hair dye, permanent waves, cream depilatories, waxes made for hair removal and products that contain alcohol, lime, spices or other astringents.
+It should not be used on skin that is dry, chapped, sunburned, or already irritated, nor should it be applied to an open wound.
+Irritation can be reduced by avoiding the use of harsh cleansing agents, such as soaps and shampoos, hair dye, permanent waves, cream depilatories, waxes made for hair removal, and products that contain alcohol, lime, spices, or other astringents.
 Avoid using medicated products unless instructed by a dermatologist.

 Sun sensitivity: Hydroquinone 3% makes your skin more sensitive to the sun’s damaging ultraviolet rays.
-However, if you are trying to fade sun spots, freckles and other types of hyperpigmentation, sun protection is essential, as sun exposure in itself makes discoloration worse.
+However, if you are trying to fade sun spots, freckles, and other types of hyperpigmentation, sun protection is essential, as sun exposure in itself makes discoloration worse.
 Always smooth on a broad-spectrum sunscreen before you go outdoors so you will not undo the benefits of your skin-lightening products.

 Cautions: If purchasing a skin-lightening cream that contains hydroquinone 3%, make sure to read the product’s label first.
 If you use a topical cream that contains too much hydroquinone you might end up with discoloration that is almost impossible to treat.
 Only your dermatologist can tell you if it is safe to use hydroquinone 3% at a concentration of more than two percent.